Vincent-the-gamer/fast-dirpy/README.md

 ### Config file

 > [!IMPORTANT]
-> `fast-dirpy.config` can be `fast-dirpy.config.['ts', 'mts', 'cts', 'js', 'mjs', 'cjs']`
+> `fast-dirpy.config` can be `fast-dirpy.config.['ts', 'mts', 'cts', 'js', 'mjs', 'cjs', 'json']`

-You can create a `fast-dirpy.config.ts` file in your library root or same location in command line.
+You can create a `fast-dirpy.config` file in your library root or same location in command line.

 ```ts
 import { defineConfig } from 'fast-dirpy'